tenzir/tenzir/docker/quarto/README.md

 We don't publish the Quarto Docker image, so you need to build it locally.

-The `docker-compose.bind.yaml` overlay contains the configurations to bind mount the VAST repository on the Quarto container and avoid file system permission conflicts between the container and the host users.
+The `docker-compose.bind.yaml` overlay contains the configurations to bind-mount the VAST repository on the Quarto container and avoid filesystem permission conflicts between the container and the host users.
 For instance, to run the Quarto build in the `web` directory, open a terminal in the directory containing this README and run the following: